 West Nile virus is a commonly transmitted disease that mosquitoes carry, however 70-80% of people who become infected with West Nile virus have no symptoms at all.
 However, 1 in 5 people will become symptomatic and the symptoms are severe.
 These include headache, rash, body aches, joint pain, vomiting and diarrhea.
 Symptoms go away within a week but the resulting fatigue and exhaustion can last for week or months even.
 In a small percentage of those symptomatic with West Nile virus, severe neurologic symptoms can present.
 Those with weakened immune systems can develop encephalitis (swelling of the brain) or meningitis.
-Some of these neurological effects can be permanent, making this disease very dangerous.
-It kills roughly 100 people each year.
+Some of these neurological effects can be permanent and kills roughly 100 people a year, making this disease very dangerous.

 Not only have mosquitoes passed terrifying diseases back and forth from one human to another, causing mass destruction, chaos and death for centuries, they also have the added bonus of making you itch and scratch till you almost want to cut off the offending body part with the bite.
 You often have no idea that a mosquito is biting you and there is actually quite a sneaky bit of science behind it.

 Within the mosquitoes saliva are a few secret weapons which help the mosquito to bite without you knowing.
 First, the mosquito’s proboscis (or sucking mouth part) is very thin and often able to slide between your nerves, allowing it to drink your blood without your knowledge.
 Second, the saliva also acts like an anesthetic that numbs your skin and tissues so you do not feel the tiny needle being inserted.
 Third, the saliva also contains anticoagulants that prevent you from bleeding from the piercing once the mosquito is done.
 It coagulates and seals the wound, which often times gives these mosquitoes the opportunity to possibly bite you again and again before you are aware of their presence.
 The itching from a mosquito bite is a human’s allergic response to the saliva of this insect.
-Some people are present a more severe reaction than others, thus the reason some demonstrate varying degrees of itchiness.
+Some people present a more severe reaction than others, which is why some bites demonstrate a varying degree of itchiness.

 Along with cleaning up debris and removing standing water around your yard, here are few other creative ways to keep the mosquitoes at bay:

 While these are a few things you can do to keep mosquitoes away, the best, most effective way to keep mosquitoes away is to schedule an appointment with your professional, experienced mosquito experts at Pointe Pest Control.
 Over the counter mosquito yard sprays can be dangerous and harmful for the environment.
-Our treatments keep your children, pets and the environment safe.
-Not only are our methods safe, we know where to treat, the areas of your yard when mosquitoes usually breed and where to find them.
-It is important to schedule routine treatments to keep your yard mosquito free year round.
-You will no longer need to stress about mosquitoes crashing your backyard parties.
+Our treatments keep your children, pets and the environment safe and we know just where to treat.
+Our technicians will locate the areas of your yard when mosquitoes usually breed and focus our efforts there.
+It is important to schedule routine treatments to keep your yard mosquito free year round so you will no longer need to stress about mosquitoes crashing your backyard parties.

 Call Pointe Pest Control today for all your mosquito and pest control needs.
 Our goal is to keep your home pest free and your satisfaction is very important to us.
 Happy customers are what keeps our business alive and we will do everything we can to ensure your satisfaction.
 Make an appointment today!

-We guarantee results.
-If pest activity persists after a service call, we will return for free until the problem has been solved.
+We simply guarantee results, if pest activity persists after a service call, we will return for free until the problem has been solved.